Power BI vs Tableau: Feature Comparison for Data Engineers

 Most teams pick a BI tool for the wrong reason.
 They chase the demo gallery or the executive who saw a flashy Tableau dashboard once.
-The actual question is which tool punishes your pipeline the least, and Power BI and Tableau punish it in very different ways.
-Power BI is 3 to 7 times cheaper and locked to Azure's gravity well.
-Tableau is stack-agnostic and far more expensive, and its extract engine will hide data quality problems your warehouse should've caught.
-This guide is the DE perspective, not the vendor pitch.
+The real question is which tool punishes your pipeline the least, and Power BI and Tableau punish it in very different ways.
+Power BI is 3-7x cheaper and locked to Azure's gravity well.
+Tableau is stack-agnostic and far more expensive.
+Either way, the BI tool is the last mile — pipeline quality matters more than tool choice.

 7x